What is the Project?

 Michael “Macgloy” Gloystein got the idea for researching this Spanish percussion revolver from the successful author and fellow “1960 New Model Army” researcher Mr. Wolf Niederastroth.
 During a conversation with him, Michael mentioned in passing that Spanish “Remy” production numbers probably fall far under the Belgian Centaure /Centennial figures, a research category well-suited to record and process for posterity.
 This was “Project 1858” born.
 Soon Michael, the project leader, received muchl support from his shooting association friend Mr. Andreas Heisig, who set up the website and conducted important research.
 Then too, THE READER belongs to the team as well.
 His experience and knowledge will help advance our shared project, getting the good ship “Santa Barbara” underway and holding it steady on course.
 Inspired by the FROCS (Friends of the Centaure Society) homepage www.1960nma.org, we want to record here various results and collected data, and to share this information with interested owners and future enthusiasts of the New Model Army.

 The results, information, and soforth will be used for display on this page, as well as for publication in technical journals, such as DWJ (Deutsches Waffenjournal) and in books.
 We’re a non-profit site, and pursue no financial interests here.
-Your enrolment on the page is free of charge.
+Your enrolment on the page was free of charge and is not longer possible!

 Subsidary Points of Project 1858